pawelos231/MemControl/README.md

 - **C++**: Main programming language used for implementing the program.
 - **Standard C++ Library (STL)**: Used for handling data structures and helper functions.
 - **System Libraries**: Used for gathering system information, such as `sys/types.h`, `sys/sysinfo.h`, `unistd.h`.

-## Test Results

-### Description

-The following images and descriptions show the basic assumptions and results of our project.
-The allocator ensures that consecutive data allocations are placed next to each other to avoid unused memory.

 ## User Instructions